hanselv874/HomeServer/README.md

 Oauth and Authelia for access authentication
 For the details you can check on my docker-compose-hanselv.yml
 Acks:
-The best guide, learned most of this great world here: htpcBeginner/SmartHomeBeginner
+The best guide, learned most of this great world here: htpcBeginner/SmartHomeBeginner --THIS PROJECT IS ON HOLD--